-Depending on the diving system to be used, and the task to be performed, there must be a sufficient number of competent personnel to provide support functions to the dive team at all times.
-That may require additional deck support personnel and other management or associated technical support personnel.

-It is essential to ensure and demonstrate that all the key points have been covered and that the team will be sufficiently strong to face any foreseen or unforeseen situation.
-That should be done through the study of emergency scenarios and using risk assessments.
+The minimum manning level depends on the task to be performed, and the diving system to be used.
+Sufficient personnel must be present to provide support functions to the dive team at all times, and particularly during the most critical situations.
+Thus, additional deck support personnel and other management or associated technical supports are often necessary.
+For this reason, it is essential to ensure and demonstrate that all the key points have been covered and that the team will be able to face any foreseen or unforeseen situation.
+That should be done through the study of emergency scenarios using risk assessment procedures.